-- Smooks: Milyn Smooks is a transformation management tool that allows you manage transformations across your entire message set using techniques such as message profiling.
-It also supports transformation logic implementation using multiple standard mechanisms including XSLT and raw Java. - 2.
+- 1. Smooks: Milyn Smooks is a Fragment based Data Transformation and Analysis tool (XML and non-XML).
+It can also be thought of as a management tool that allows you manage transformations across your entire message set using techniques such as message profiling.
+It supports transformation logic implementation through raw Java, XSLT, Groovy and more. - 2.
 XSLT: JBoss ESB supports message transformation through the standard XSLT usage model. - 3.
 ActionProcessor Data Transformation: Transformations involving binary data formats are most easily performed through implementation of the org.jboss.soa.esb.actions.ActionProcessor Java interface.
 The org.jboss.soa.esb.actions package (in the "Listeners" module) has a number of out-of-the-box ActionProcessor based transformers.